 What Is A Calorie?

-To lose weight, you will have to reduce calories (energy IN).
-Plus, you will have to shift your focus on performing exercises and other physical activities (energy OUT).
+To lose weight, you will have to reduce calorie intake (energy IN).
+Also, you will have to fo-cus on performing exercises and other physical activities to burn them (energy OUT).

-When you’re trying to lose weight, burning calories can accelerate your fitness goals.
+When you’re trying to lose weight, burning calories can accelerate your fitness journey.
 It also helps prevent obesity and lower the risk of cancer and diabetes.
 Exercises and other physical activities help burn calories besides regular body functioning.
 However, you should know the number of calories a specific exercise burns to plan your weight loss regimen.

 Must Read: Is Running Good To Lose Weight And Burn Fat?